 With your pregnancy glow in full swing, you may feel much more like being active.
 Exercising in pregnancy is so beneficial but remember that the relaxin in your body softens your joints and ligaments in preparation for birth, so you may have to consider this when planning to exercise.
 In general you’ll be able to do most exercises you did before you were pregnant but there are a few exercises to avoid in pregnancy.

 Through the first trimester, you didn’t need to increase your food intake at all.
 But, during the second and third trimester, your energy needs increase by approximately 600 kJ per day.
-Increasing your daily intake of fruit to 3-4 serves will help to feed this need.

 Your uterus is approximately the size of a softball and you should be able to feel it through your abdomen.
 The top of your uterus is called the fundus and you may start to hear your healthcare provider use this term more.
 You may start to notice the linea nigra – this is the dark line that runs down the middle of your belly.
 The line usually eventually fades after the birth of your baby.
 Some say the linea nigra can predict the sex of your baby.